-The importance cannot be overstated of preparing clear, unambiguous and practical environmental management plans throughout the life cycle of receiving EA approval, supporting contractor management, mitigating environmental effects, and achieving regulatory compliance.
+The importance cannot be overstated of preparing clear, unambiguous environmental management plans throughout the life cycle of receiving EA approval, supporting contractor management, mitigating environmental effects, and achieving regulatory compliance.
 There are many other factors and topics critical to successful EMPs, including Indigenous consultation, that are not discussed here.
-However, the lessons learned and tips included above will help owners and consultants evolve their EMP practices and improve overall project performance, including environmental compliance and contractor management.
+However, the lessons learned and tips included above will help owners evolve their EMP practices and improve overall project performance, including environmental compliance.